SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 Outputs are saved to `outputs/evaluation/` and plots are saved to `/secondary_plots/`.

 ##
-## 11.10 Overall Evaluation Synthesis
+## 11.10 Overall Evaluation Summary

 The evaluation demonstrates that the pipeline behaves as a precision-oriented clinical entity extraction system, but with important entity-specific differences.